cfenollosa/feedtube/README.md

 - `-q` Quiet mode.
 No output is generated, except errors
 - `<Youtube URL>` Single video run.
 Downloads the selected video and exits.
 No feeds are parsed.

+Edit `feedtube.sh` to access advanced settings:

+- `ASCII_ONLY="yes"`: Output video filename will only contain ascii characters.
+Use for compatibility with some systems/players like Miro.
+Non-ascii characters will be ignored.
+This can be a problem in some languages or locales.
+Set it to `""` (empty) to enable UTF-8 characters in file names.

 You can also edit the script to change parameters for `youtube-dl`, like the maximum quality (set to 1080p by default) or video format.
 [Read youtube-dl documentation](https://github.com/rg3/youtube-dl/blob/master/README.md#readme) for more information.